Matterhorn Glacier Paradise Tickets

 Ride a short elevator to the open-air summit terrace, the highest viewing platform in Europe.
 From here, enjoy sweeping views across Switzerland, France, and Italy.
 On clear days, you can spot Mont Blanc, Gran Paradiso, and the Matterhorn, all from one breathtaking vantage point.

-Serving hearty fare and warm drinks, this self-service restaurant offers panoramic seating with views over glaciers, snowfields, and distant alpine ridgelines.
+Serving hearty fare and warm drinks, this self-service restaurant (not included in your Glacier Paradise tickets) offers panoramic seating with views over glaciers, snowfields, and distant alpine ridgelines.
 Couples may prefer off-peak hours for a quiet lunch, while families often gather around midday.

 Return to Zermatt Bergbahnen with ease

 All transfers are included with your ticket.
-Most visitors spend around 2–3 hours at the top, enjoying the attractions at a relaxed pace.
-Descend via the same scenic route, or pause at intermediate stations to stretch out your mountain experience.
+Spend 2–3 hours at the top, exploring at your own pace.
+Descend the same scenic route or stop at mid-stations to extend your visit.
+Back in Zermatt, wander the village or drop by the Zermatlantis museum, tickets are available on-site.

 Things to know before buying Matterhorn Glacier Paradise tickets